 Knitting Needle Shapes

 Knitting needles come in two basic shapes – straight and circular.
 Straight needles are the classic knitting needles that you’re used to seeing in movies.
-They have a point at one end and (usually) a little cap at the other end to keep your yarn from sliding off (there are also double-pointed needles for when you need to knit a tube).
+They have a point at one end and (usually) a little cap at the other end to keep your yarn from sliding off (there are also double pointed needles (affiliate link) for when you need to knit a tube).
 Circular needles have a cable connecting the two needles at the ends where the little caps would be on straight needles.
 That cable is useful for knitting large items and round items, but you can also use circular needles just like you’d use regular straight needles.

 I usually do all my knitting on circular needles nowadays, but I recommend starting with straight needles if you’re a total beginner.
 Some beginners find the cable confusing or unwieldy.
 You might as well save yourself the stress of figuring out yet another component while you’re still getting the hang of moving the yarn along your needles.